MrBelon/Bexelon/README.md

 # Bexelon ![Bexelon Logo](https://i.ibb.co/GWhXyMK/Bexelon-50-no-bg.png)
 ## _A script to make your DayZ server installation better_

-Bexelon is a Powershell script created to install your DayZ server and Auto-update your mods fully automatically.
+Bexelon is a Powershell script created to install your DayZ server and auto-updates your mods fully automatically.
 You just have one file to configure, you can then let the script make your installation.

 ## Features